felbinger/AdminGuide/docs/services/arma3.md

   USER linuxgsm
   ```

-* build the custom docker image:
+* Build your customized lgsm image:
   ```
   sudo docker build -t arma3server .
   ```

-## Start the arma3 server
+### Start the arma3 server
-* create service in `docker-compose.yml`:
+* Create your service definition in the `docker-compose.yml` of you games stack:
   ```yml
   arma3:
     image: arma3server